-In smaller towns (like this example with only 6000 ppl) where the practice GMB listing has a certain category associated with their listing like cosmetic dentist or dental implants periodontist, you can find a dentist in top 3 without even having a website if very few other practices in the small town have that category selected.
+In smaller towns (like this example with only 6000 ppl) where the practice GMB listing has a certain category associated with their listing, like a cosmetic dentist or dental implants periodontist, you can find a dentist in the top 3 without even having a website if very few other practices in the small town have that category selected.

 Another huge factor is trust.

-For dentists, Google looks at all the above and then right before calculating the result they grade it all with EAT (Expertise, Authoritativeness, Trustworthiness).
-This is because dentistry is a YMYL (your money your life) topic.
+For dentists, Google looks at all the above, and then right before calculating the result, they grade it all with EAT (Expertise, Authoritativeness, Trustworthiness).
+This is because dentistry is a YMYL (your money, your life) topic.
 Dental practices are extra scrutinized before being shown.
-Does your main content reflect that you’re an expert for the topic?
-Credentials clearly listed?
+Does your main content reflect that you’re an expert on the topic?
+Are credentials clearly listed?
 Do people trust you?

 Google does all this and more in a fraction of a second.

-The methods to get a donut shop into top spots at Google Maps are not the same as a dental practice.
+The methods to get a donut shop into top spots on Google Maps are not the same as a dental practice.

 Google doesn’t allow just anyone to simply create a Google My Business, get a few reviews and start ranking on the top of maps for a YMYL topic like scratching and pulling teeth.